REVISED NOTICE OF PRIVACY PRACTICES

 Use and Disclosure of PHI for Treatment, Payment, and Health Care Operations

-We will create, receive, or access your PHI, which We may Use or Disclose to other Covered Entities for Treatment, Payment and Health Care Operations, without the need for you or your Personal Representative to sign an Authorization.
+We will create, receive, or access your PHI, which We may Use or Disclose to other Covered Entities for Treatment, Payment, and Health Care Operations, without the need for you or your Personal Representative to sign an Authorization.

-Covered Entities include Health Care Providers (e.g. hospitals, doctors, nurses, nursing homes, home health agencies, durable medical equipment suppliers, and other health care professionals and suppliers) and group health plans.
+Covered Entities include Health Care Providers (e.g. hospitals, doctors, nurses, nursing homes, home health agencies, durable medical equipment suppliers, and other health care professionals and suppliers) and group health and plans.

-We will use and disclose PHI when checking with your health plan about eligibility, coverage and pre-certification or when submitting a claim for payment of Treatment we provided.
-You may ask us not to submit a claim containing certain PHI to your health plan.
-We will honor the request if you pay your claim in full.
-HIPAA permits us to disclose information to collection agencies if you do not pay your bill.
-If you are injured in an accident or if another party is responsible for paying for your medical care, we may be legally obligated to submit our claim for services first to the responsible party’s commercial payer or to the responsible party if its commercial payer is not known.
-This applies (without limitation) to our obligation under Medicare’s Secondary Payer Rules.
+HIPAA permits Us to Disclose information to collection agencies and their attorneys if you do not pay your bill.
+If you are injured in an accident, or if another party is responsible for paying for your medical care, We may be legally obligated to send Our bill for Treatment first to the responsible party’s commercial payer or to the responsible party if the commercial payer is not known.
+This also applies (without limitation) to Our obligation under Medicare’s Secondary Payer Rules.

-We will use PHI for Health Care Operations, which include (but are not limited to) quality assurance, performance improvement, peer review, risk management and compliance.
-Health Care Operations also includes preventive, wellness, and case management services.
+We will Use PHI for Health Care Operations, which include (but are not limited to) quality assurance, performance improvement, peer review, risk management, and compliance.
+Health Care Operations also include preventive, wellness, case management, and related services.

-Communicating with You, Your Family, and Others Caring for You
+Communicating with You, Your Family, Personal Representative, and Persons Involved in Your Care

 Communicating with You

-We may contact you for scheduling or reminding you of appointments or giving you test results, or refill reminders.
+We or Our Business Associates may contact you for scheduling or reminding you of appointments, giving you test results, or refill reminders.
 We or Our Business Associates may contact you by mail, telephone, or email.
-If we call you, we will identify ourselves and ask to speak with you.
-If you are not available, we may leave a message for you to call us.
-We will not Disclose details about your medical condition or PHI in that message.
+If We call you, We will identify Ourselves and ask to speak with you.
+If you are not available, We may leave a message for you to call Us, but We will not Disclose details about your medical condition or PHI in that message.

-Your Right to Request that We Contact You by Alternate Means
+You May Request that We Contact with You by Alternate Means

-You may ask us to contact you by alternate means or at a different telephone number or address from what you usually use.
-Contact Our Privacy Officer at (330) 263-8615 if you do not want us to mail information to you at your home address, call you at home, or leave a message.
+You may ask Us to contact you by alternate means or at a different telephone number, address, or email address from what you usually use.
+Contact Our Privacy Officer at (330) 263-8615 if you do not want Us to send information to you at your home address, a particular email address, call you at home, or leave a message.
 You do not have to explain the reason for your request.

-We will include you in our inpatient directory, which lists your name, room number, general condition and religion.
+We will include you in Our patient directory, which lists your name, room number, general condition and religion.
 Directory information is available to family, friends, clergy and others who ask about you by name.
-You may ask not to be listed in the directory, or you may restrict access to certain persons whom you identify.
-If you are not listed in the directory, we will not disclose or confirm any information about you, including whether you are a patient.
+You may request that We do not list you in the directory, or you may restrict access to certain persons whom you identify by notifying Patient Admitting.
+If you are not listed in the directory, We will not Disclose any information about you.

-Most patients allow us to discuss their PHI with family members, guardians, persons named in a health care power of attorney or advanced directive (living will), Personal Representatives, or others who are assisting in their care or helping with their medical bills.
-This may include discussing or answering questions a family member (spouse, adult children, parents or guardians) may have about your condition, medication or treatment.
-It also may include answering questions about a medical bill.
+Most patients allow Us to discuss their PHI with family members, guardians, persons named in a health care power of attorney or advanced directive (living will), Personal Representatives, or others who are assisting in their care or helping with medical bills.
+This may include discussing or answering questions a family member (spouse, adult children, parents, guardians, or Personal Representatives) may have about your condition, Treatment, medication and refills, or appointments.
+It also may include answering questions about your medical bill.
 We will assume that you will permit Us to talk with family members and those assisting you, unless you direct Us not to by contacting Our Privacy Officer at (330) 263-8615.
-We will communicate with family members or others involved in your care in emergencies, or if the law requires.
+We will communicate with family members or others involved in your care in emergencies, or if Required by Law.

 Emancipated and Mature Minors

-We usually will share the PHI of a minor (a person less than 18 years old) with the minor’s parent(s) or guardian.
+We usually share the PHI of a minor (a person less than 18 years old) with the minor’s parents or guardian.
 We will not share PHI with the parent(s) or guardian of an emancipated minor.
-A minor is considered emancipated if he or she: (1) does not live with his or her parents; (2) is not covered by parental health insurance; (3) is financially independent of parents; (4) is married; (5) has children; or (6) is in the military.
+A minor is considered emancipated if he or she: (1) does not live with his or her parent(s); (2) is not covered by parental health insurance; (3) is financially independent of parent(s); (4) is married; (5) has children; or (6) is in the military.

-In some cases, if requested, we may not share PHI of a mature minor (over 14 but less than 18) with the minor’s parents, guardian, or health plan for certain conditions, including alcohol or substance abuse, obstetrical care or STDs.
-We will encourage the minor to involve parents or guardian.
+In some cases, if requested, We may not share PHI of a mature minor (generally 14 but less than 18) with the minor’s parent(s), guardian, or health plan for certain conditions, including alcohol or substance abuse, obstetrical care, or STDs.
+We will encourage the minor to involve parent(s) or guardian.

 Use and Disclosure of PHI You Authorize and Your Right to Cancel Authorization

-We will not give PHI to your employer without your Authorization.
-We will not release medical records if we are subpoenaed, unless you sign an Authorization, or the lawyers sign a Qualified Protective Order, or if We receive a valid, signed court or administrative order.
+We will not Disclose your PHI to your employer without a signed Authorization.
+We will not release medical records if We are subpoenaed, unless you sign an Authorization, or the lawyers sign a Qualified Protective Order, or if We receive a valid, signed court or administrative order.

-You may authorize us to disclose PHI to persons who are not Covered Entities under HIPAA.
-Once that information is disclosed to a non-Covered person, HIPAA no longer protects it.
-A person or entity not covered by HIPAA may use or re-disclose information it receives in any way that is not prohibited by law.
+You may authorize Us to Disclose PHI to persons who are not Covered Entities or Business Associates.
+Once that information is Disclosed to a non-Covered person, HIPAA no longer applies.
+A person or entity not covered by HIPAA may use or re-disclose medical information it receives in any way that is not prohibited by law.

-You may cancel the Authorization in writing at any time by faxing your cancellation to (330)262-5427 or delivering it in person to Our Medical Records Department.
-Once We receive your written cancellation, we no longer will disclose your PHI.
-We are not responsible for any use or disclosure of PHI according to the Authorization before we receive your written cancellation.
+You may cancel your Authorization in writing at any time by faxing your cancellation to (330)262-5427 or delivering it in person to Our Medical Records Department.
+Once We receive your written cancellation, We no longer will Disclose your PHI.
+We are not responsible for any Use or Disclosure of PHI consistent with the Authorization before We receive your written cancellation.